-SALW collected, seized or confiscated by the Federal Armed Forces outside of Germany during operations under NATO control (EUFOR, KFOR, TFH) were destroyed, either through NATO forces or local authorities.
+SALW collected, seized or confiscated by the Federal Armed Forces outside of Germany during operations under NATO or EU control (EUFOR and KFOR) were destroyed, either through NATO or EU forces or local authorities.

 Annexes 2.2 and 2.3 contain information on SALW seized and destroyed by EUFOR and KFOR.
 ISAF did not collect or destroy SALW in the referred period.